ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/00_md_extension/README.md

 # MD Extension

-This directory contains replica-specific shell scripts and execution log files used to extend the production MD runs for the `04_AlphaFold_CAF` system from 20 ns to 60 ns before downstream analysis.
+This directory contains replica-specific shell scripts and execution log files used to extend the production MD runs for the 04_AlphaFold_CAF system from 20 ns to 60 ns before downstream analysis.

+The folder label `04_AlphaFold_CAF` corresponds to the **custom AlphaFold-derived KDM5C receptor setup** used in the manuscript.
+This receptor setup is referred to as **CAF**.

 ## Directory contents